VAALLEON/MonoWing-3D-V1/README.md

 # MonoWing-3D-V2
 This is the latest version
 About 50g lighter than V1 with slightly larger wing area.
 Easier to launch and very stable platform.
-Canopy is
+Canopy is not included.
+I built a simple canopy from 3mm depron to keep it lighter.